Lighthouses of Costa Rica

 - Puerto Caldera

 - Date unknown.
 Active; focal plane unknown; flashing red light.
-Approx. 40 m (131 ft) square skeletal tower with gallery, painted with red and white view.
+Approx. 40 m (131 ft) square skeletal communications tower with gallery, painted with red and white view.
 Caldera is on the east side of the Gulf of Nicoya in northwestern